klitown/spoti-app/README.md

 # SPOTI-APP
 ```
-Just for test the spotify API
+Just for test the Spotify API
 ```

 # Requeriments